 So if your site is not mobile-friendly, it’s time to optimise it now!

-A clear site architecture is important, not only for search engine rankings but also for your users.
-So it’s crucial you do it right from the start!
+Clear site architecture is important, not only for search engine rankings but also for your users.
+So you must do it right from the start!
 There are a few things to consider when it comes to this:

 The advantage of using structured data is to make your website’s presence on SERPs more attractive to searchers and to increase clickthroughs to your site, ultimately increasing conversions.